 * NIH in fulfillment of their GCP training policy (Policy on Good Clinical Practice Training for NIH Awardees Involved in NIH-funded Clinical Trials; NOT-OD-16-148) states that NIH-funded investigators and staff should be trained in GCP.
 The NIH does not endorse any specific training programs.
 CITI Program offers several GCP courses that are considered acceptable by many leading organizations to meet their training needs per NIH policy released on 16 September 2016.

-Suggested Audiences: IRB Members, Clinical Research Coordinators, Clinical Research Organizations (CROs), Researchers, Investigators, Key Study Personnel, Principal Investigators, Research Nurses, Research Staff, Sponsors, Study Coordinators
+Suggested Audiences: Clinical Research Coordinators, Contract Research Organizations (CROs), Investigators, IRB Members, Key Study Personnel, Principal Investigators, Research Nurses, Research Staff, Researchers, Sponsors, Study Coordinators

 GCP for Clinical Investigations of Drugs and Devices (FDA)

 GCP for Clinical Investigations of Drugs and Biologics (ICH)

 GCP - Social and Behavioral Research Best Practices for Clinical Research